Learning Support Administrator

 - To confidently use a variety of computer-based systems (e.g. Office, OneDrive, Teams, SAS, Firefly etc.);

-- To sort through electronic documents and create files as outlined by Head of Learning Support and Deputy Head of Learning Support;
+- To sort through electronic documents and create files as outlined by the Head of Learning Support and Deputy Head of Learning Support;

 - To enter data and information accurately and swiftly;